-R. Pupils with Disabilities
+R. Students with Disabilities

 Nothing contained in N.J.S.A.
-18A:37-13.1 et seq. may alter or reduce the rights of a pupil with a disability with regard to disciplinary actions or to general or special education services and supports.
+18A:37-13.1 et seq. may alter or reduce the rights of a student with a disability with regard to disciplinary actions or to general or special education services and supports.
 N.J.S.A.
 18A:37-32.

-The school district shall submit all subsequent amended Harassment, Intimidation, and Bullying Policies to the appropriate Executive County Superintendent of Schools within thirty days of Board adoption.
+The school district shall submit all subsequent amended Harassment, Intimidation, and Bullying Policies to the Executive County Superintendent of Schools within thirty days of Board adoption.

 N.J.S.A.
-18A:37-13 through 18A:37-32 N.J.A.C.
+18A:37-13 through 18A:37-32

+N.J.A.C.
 6A:16-7.1 et seq.; 6A:16-7.9 et seq.

-Model Policy and Guidance for Prohibiting Harassment, Intimidation, and Bullying on School Property, at School-Sponsored Functions and on School Buses - April 2011
+Model Policy and Guidance for Prohibiting Harassment, Intimidation, and Bullying on School Property, at School-Sponsored Functions and on School Buses - April 2011 - New Jersey Department of Education